 The home sellers might want to change the contingency time frame and have the deposit released early.

-Let’s suppose you’re a potential home buyer and you present the home seller with an offer but the home seller counters it.
-In real estate terms, this is referred to as the seller to the buyer counteroffer.
-The counteroffer either includes changes to one or more items such as:
+Let’s say you’re a potential home buyer and you present the home seller with an offer.
+Now let’s say the seller hits you with a counter offer.
+The counter offer either includes changes to one or more items such as:

 - The closing date